 Learn more about orthopedic rehabilitation at Edward-Elmhurst Health.

 Why choose us for your ankle replacement procedure?

 Edward-Elmhurst Health provides the latest advancements for diagnosing and treating the simplest to the most complex of foot and ankle issues.
-Our hospitals are ranked among the top 10 in Illinois for total joint replacement and revision.
-(IHA COMPdata, 2016)
+Edward-Elmhurst Health is ranked 7th in Illinois among all health systems for total joint replacement (IHA COMPdata, 2019).